seriyps/xhttpc/README.md

 Easily extensible - just add your own middlewares.
 Simple tiny core - all the additional functionality splitted to middleware modules.
-No additional processes and message passing.
+No extra processes and message passing.
-Not a http client, but http client wrapper: built on top of lhttpc HTTP client, support for other HTTP clients (httpc, hackney etc) can be added easily.
+Not a http client, but http client wrapper - built on top of lhttpc HTTP client, support for other HTTP clients (httpc, hackney etc) can be added easily.
+Batteries included - see below.

-Inspired mostly by python's urllib2.
+Inspired mostly by python's [urllib2](http://docs.python.org/2/library/urllib2.html).
 Battle-tested in production system.

 API